Smooth Blue Aster

-Range & Habitat: Smooth Blue Aster occurs occasionally in most counties of Illinois, but it is uncommon or absent in western and SE Illinois (see Distribution Map).
-Habitats include mesic black soil prairies, loess hill prairies, savannas, openings in upland forests and sandy forests, woodland edges, thickets, limestone glades, and roadside embankments.
+Range & Habitat: The native Smooth Blue Aster occurs occasionally in most counties of Illinois, but it is uncommon or absent in western and SE Illinois (see Distribution Map).
+Habitats include mesic black soil prairies, hill prairies, savannas, rocky open woodlands, sandy woodlands, woodland edges, thickets, limestone glades, and roadside embankments.
 Smooth Blue Aster is usually found in higher quality natural areas where the original ground flora is intact.
 It is sometimes cultivated in gardens because of its attractive foliage and flowerheads.

-Photographic Location: Photographs were taken at Meadowbrook Park in Urbana, Illinois, and at a small restored prairie along a drainage ditch in the same city.
+Photographic Location: The photographs were taken at a restored prairie of Meadowbrook Park in Urbana, Illinois, and at a small restored prairie along a drainage ditch in the same city.

-Comments: This aster has many attractive qualities, which include its adaptability, beautiful flowers, attractive foliage, and stems that remain erect during the blooming season.
-It's surprising that it is not grown more often in flower gardens.
-Smooth Blue Aster can be distinguished from other asters primarily by the lack of hairs on the smooth foliage and stems, which sometimes have greyish or bluish tints.
+Comments: Smooth Blue Aster (Aster laevis) has many attractive qualities – they include its adaptability, beautiful flowerheads, attractive foliage, and flowering stems that usually remain erect.
+It's surprising that this aster is not grown more often in flower gardens.
+Smooth Blue Aster can be distinguished from other asters (Aster spp.) primarily by the lack of hairs on its smooth foliage and stems; its foliage often has grayish or bluish tints.
 Other asters tend to have leaves that are hairy or rough-textured, while others have stems with lines of hair.
-Another distinctive characteristic is the lack of petioles – the leaves of Smooth Blue Aster often clasp the stem and are never cordate (heart-shaped), unlike many woodland asters.
-In the background of the photographed flowerheads, the white flowerheads are from another species Aster pilosus (Frost Aster).
+Another distinctive characteristic is the lack of petioles – the leaves of Smooth Blue Aster clasp their stems.
+As a result of a recent taxonomic change, this aster has been reassigned to a different genus and it is often referred to as Symphyotrichum laeve.